 Kaitlyn is the Communications Director for WiseFolk Productions, LLC, thinking creatively about how to raise folklore’s visibility online.
 Based in Virginia, Kaitlyn received her B.A.s in Anthropology and English and earned her M.A. in Folklore from the George Mason University, Folklore Program.

-Outside of Folkwise, Kaitlyn is currently working on several projects on the intersections between death and folklore including a documentary on a local Virginia cemetery with Folkstreams.
-And, she is aiding in the publication of the recently deceased and much-beloved folklorist Janet Langlois’s forthcoming book ‘Other Worlds: Talking About the Dead Returning’, which examines personal experience narratives of deathbed visions in hospice care.
+Outside of Folkwise, Kaitlyn is the Project Manager for Folkstreams, a free streaming site of traditional culture films.
+She is also working on several projects on the intersections between death and folklore.
+And she has recently published an article in the Journal of Folklore & Education.
+Further writing projects include aiding in the publication of the recently deceased and much-beloved folklorist Janet Langlois’s forthcoming book ‘Other Worlds: Talking About the Dead Returning’, which examines personal experience narratives of deathbed visions in hospice care.

-Kaitlyn primarily specializes in death studies, medical folklore, personal experience narrative, stigmatized vernaculars, social movements, digital folklore, true crime and new media as a means for examining how people communicate (or don’t communicate) about death and dying in their everyday lives.
+Kaitlyn primarily specializes in death studies, medical folklore, personal experience narrative, stigmatized vernaculars, social movements, digital folklore, true crime, and new media as a means for examining how people communicate (or don’t communicate) about death and dying in their everyday lives.
 She additionally specializes in agricultural folklore and foodways.
-Folklore is important to Kaitlyn because “to paraphrase from Mary Hufford, folklife and folklore are hidden in full view and lodged in the various ways we have of discovering and expressing who we are and how we fit into the world.
-Folklore provides an important reflexive approach towards understanding the informal and artistic expressions of everyday life even when sometimes the experience itself is uncomfortable to engage with.”
+Folklore is important to Kaitlyn because “to paraphrase Mary Hufford, folklife and folklore are hidden in full view and lodged in the various ways we have of discovering and expressing who we are and how we fit into the world.
+Folklore provides an important reflexive approach towards understanding everyday life’s informal and artistic expressions even when sometimes the experience itself is uncomfortable to engage with.”